vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD12_DEMO.md

 ### Setup  **Azure Redis Cache** by using **Azure Portal**

- 1. To open a new pane, in the Azure portal, from the menu on the left side, select **+ New**.
+ 1. To open a new pane, in the Azure portal, from the menu on the left side, select **+ Create a resource**.
  2. On the **New** pane, select **Databases**, and then from the **Databases** pane, select **Redis Cache**.
  3. In the **Redis Cache** pane:
   - Enter the name for the DNS, you can use the same name you used for the web app or you can choose another name.